 Ducks and Geese, Pacific Northwest

-The Trumpeter Swan are the largest waterfowl species native to North America.
+The Trumpeter Swan is the largest waterfowl species native to North America.
 Most trumpeters weigh 10 to 15 kilos, although some large males may exceed 18 kilos.
 The male is called a cob and the female is a pen.
 With a wingspan up to 2.5 meters, these beautiful white birds are incredible to watch.
 Standing on the ground, an adult Trumpeter can be as tall as 1.25 meters.

 The trumpeter swan has a deep resonating voice that can be heard for quite some distance and the mute swan is, well, mute and makes no sound other than a hiss.